vadxq/vite-plugin-vconsole/README.md

 You can provide a stringified runnable function that listens for a parameter as a trigger.
 Then modify a global variable `window.vConsole.dynamicChange.value`.
 When this variable changes, the dynamic configuration will take effect again.
 Here you can combine the above dynamic configuration to dynamically switch themes.

+The reason why this design uses more stringified code is to reduce code intrusion into the production environment.

 ```ts
 // Example, distinguish theme light and dark colors based on class
 // Distinguish black or white based on whether it has a dark class name